VinceBCD/remix/docs/tutorial_remixd_filesystem.md

 Remixd can be globally installed using the following command:
 `npm install -g remixd`.

 Then `remixd -s <absolute-path-to-the-shared-folder>`  will start Remixd and share the given folder.

+Optionnaly, provide the --remix-ide option to specify web address of remix instance:
+`remixd -s <absolute-path-to-the-shared-folder> --remix-ide <web-address-of-remix-instance>` Note that only the protocol and hostname should be specified, e.g. https://remix.ethereum.org.

 The folder is shared using a websocket connection between `Remix IDE` and `Remixd`.